 Add to this a desire to have a simple life insurance policy in place to pay off a mortgage should the worst happen, other more straightforward products available elsewhere could offer a better solution, and in fact be more cost-effective for some customers.

-> Vitality is transforming an arguably stagnant market, entering as innovators with a vision that extends far beyond the realms of insurance, trying to drive the health and wellbeing of the nation.
+Vitality is transforming an arguably stagnant market as innovators with a vision that extends far beyond the realms of insurance, trying to drive the health and wellbeing of the nation.
 But the big question is, does Vitality offer the best life insurance?
-For the right kind of customer, it is definitely can be.
+For the right kind of customer, it definitely can do.

-> If you’d like to find out more about Vitality please read my full Vitality Review
+If you’d like to find out more about Vitality please read my full Vitality Review

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses and do not wish to qualify for the cashback referred to in the article - LifeSearch